whellcome/CityZoo/README.md

    - Develop a complete Entity-Relationship Model (ERM) for the zoo's operational database.
    - Normalize all many-to-many (M:N) relationships and define primary keys, foreign keys, and cardinalities.

-2. **Relational Database Implementation**
+2. **Relational Database Implementation & export in SQL format**
-   - Implement the operational database based on the ERM.
+   - Implement the operational MS Access database based on the ERM.
    - Provide comprehensive documentation, including a detailed data dictionary.
+   - Python-Based Export Algorithm to export MS Access data into an SQL format

 3. **Data Warehouse Design and Architecture**
    - Propose and justify a Data Warehouse schema (e.g., Star, Snowflake, or Data Vault).
    - Create a corresponding data model and IT architecture to support Business Intelligence (BI) capabilities.